juju/docs/src/en/commands.md

    The credentials to be removed are specified by a "credential name".

-   Credential names, and optionally the corresponding authentication material, can be listed with `juju list-credentials`.
+   Credential names, and optionally the corresponding authentication material, can be listed with `juju credentials`.

    **Examples:**